When to visit the vet?

 Therapy

-Since Feline Spumavirus Infection is generally asymptomatic, no specific treatment is required.
+Since Feline Spumavirus infection is generally asymptomatic, no specific treatment is required.
 In cases where mild symptoms occur, these are treated symptomatically, similar to other viral infections.

 The use of antiviral medications is not indicated for FSV, as the infection generally does not cause serious health problems.